Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/1.ngsi-v2-to-ld/README.md

 4. Generate expected NGSI-LD file

 ### 1. Upload NiFi Workflow
-Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `user.env` file.

-Once logged in, create a new process group based on the [translate workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).
+Browse to the [Apache NiFi user interface](https://localhost:8443/nifi) and create a new process group based on the [translate workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).

 The workflow contains a standard HTTP listener (ListenHTTP), the NGSI-v2 to NGSI-LD translator and a standard processor to capture the NGSI-LD content (PutFile).